manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 As on May 9, 2016 our CSS library is 4.7KB Gzip, 21KB minified with 25+ style modules.
 App JS bundle is 42KB minified.
 Vendor JS bundle is 23KB minified.
 HTML is 3KB.

+**Time to fix issues.** How long does it take to fix issues in code.
+Code issues can be of several types including compliance with coding guidelines and best practices, logical bugs, usability issues, performance issues, among others.

+As on May 10, 2016 it took us 6 hours to resolve 300+ issues down to 3 open issues using ESLint integration with Atom editor and Webpack.
+The issues ranged from coding best practices to refactoring requirements as per React coding patterns.

 {pagebreak}

 ## Developer workflow